 If you spend a lot of time waiting for your water to heat up, you’re watching your money go down the drain.
 Recirculating pumps boost the water pressure and move hot water to your bathroom and kitchen fixtures more quickly.
 Further, cooled-off water is returned to the water heater.
 Recirculation pumps are either timer-based or use a thermostat that automatically activates the pump.

 Replacing your dishwasher with one of today’s water-conserving models can significantly lower your consumption.
 Look for a model that allows you to bypass the pre-rinse cycle and adjust the temperature and the amount of water.
 If you’re in the market for a clothes washer, look for a front-loading model, which tends to require less water and detergent.
 The washer should also have a cold-water-only option.

-Whenever you’re shopping for appliances or fixtures, look for the Energy Star logo.
+Whenever you’re shopping for appliances or fixtures, look for the ENERGY STAR® logo.
 Interested in more ways to conserve water?
 Contact the professionals at Black Diamond Plumbing & Mechanical.
-We serve Chicago homeowners, and we’d like to help you with your home-comfort needs.

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!